openshift/enhancements/enhancements/microshift/microshift-default-cni.md

 ### Upgrade / Downgrade Strategy

-The ovn-dbchecker should maintain the database schema in sync with the specific OVN version.
+The ovn-master should maintain the database schema in sync with the specific OVN version.

 ### Version Skew Strategy